Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ## Heatmaps

-By analogy with radars, two heatmaps to look at the correlations.
+By analogy with radars, there are two heatmaps to look at the correlations.

 ### Absolute number of respondents